aiwithqasim/Free-Artificial-Intelligence-Resources/README.md

 <br/>

 ### Get Published With AI
-AI is a world’s leading multidisciplinary science Industry.In this Blog I'll publishes the best of free resources regarding AI which suggested & Read by thought-leaders and decision-makers around the world.
+AI is a world’s leading multidisciplinary science Industry.In this Blog I'll publishes the best of free resources regarding AI which are suggested & Read by thought-leaders and decision-makers around the world.

 ### Why should you become a contributor with Towards AI & in this Project ?